tingtron/hiring-engineers/blog/blog.md

     $ echo -n "custom_metric:20|g|#shell" >/dev/udp/localhost/8125
 ```

-Note: this is similar to using DataDog agent API, as in Python,
+Note: this is similar to using Datadog agent API, as in Python,
 except, here we are sending a message directly to a local UDP server.

 This approach of sending to a UDP server is used by many community
 client libraries.

-Let's now verify the custom metrics were delivered in DataDog UI:
+Let's now verify the custom metrics were delivered in Datadog UI:

 ![Custom Metric from shell](010_Custom_Metric_Shell.png)